2. SpaceStudio User Guide#

 The main view of SpaceStudio is the architecture editor.
 It is an interactive block design environment that allows the user to view the system, connections, and edit them as required.

 Moreover, it offers flexibility on architectural choices (for instance, you can connect a device’s master interface to a free high-speed interface of a Zynq UltraScale+ MPSoC).
-This editor should feel familiar to system designers, since it shares the principles of downstream EDA design tools, such as Mathworks Simulink and Xilinx Vivado.
+This editor should feel familiar to system designers, as it shares the principles of downstream EDA design tools, such as MathWorks Simulink and Xilinx Vivado.

 Figure 2.2 SpaceStudio’s architecture diagram view#